centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

 }
 ```

-In the response, the "thank you page" HTML snippet coming from Payment Service Provider will be available under `paymentHtml` key and can be rendered for the customer on the receipt page.
+In the response, the "Thank you page" HTML snippet coming from Payment Service Provider will be available under `paymentHtml` key and can be rendered for the customer on the receipt page.

 ```json
 {